Switched on Pop: Reception

+The show has received generally very positive reviews, with acclaim from many leading media outlets.
+In a review for The New Yorker, music critic Alex Ross (music critic) praised Switched On Pop saying “the show’s hosts deliver charmingly rigorous dissections of Taylor Swift and Weeknd songs, slipping in a fair amount of music history and theory."
+Rolling Stone said “music theory class was never this fun or addictive.”
+The show was named one of The Atlantic’s Top 50 podcasts of 2019, one of the Guardian's best music podcasts in 2021 for its “forensic music analysis,” one of Time Out's best podcasts of 2022, one of Vogue’s top podcasts of 2023, and one of Esquire’s best podcasts in 2024.

 Background

 Nate Sloan is a musicology professor at the Thornton School of Music of the University of Southern California.
-Charlie Harding is a songwriter and a music producer.
+Charlie Harding is a songwriter and a adjunct professor of music at New York University.
 Harding and Sloan started their podcast in October 2014.
-In the podcast, which is released by Vox Media, the duo discuss and analyze the musical concepts behind popular music.
+In the podcast, which is produced in partnership with New York Magazine, the duo discuss and analyze the musical concepts behind popular music.

+Awards

+Book adaptation

+Switched on Pop: How Popular Music Works, and Why it Matters is a 2019 nonfiction book written by Charlie Harding and Nate Sloan with illustrations provided by Iris Gottlieb.
+The book covers pop music from a musicological perspective.
+The book is a literary component to the podcast Switched on Pop which is co-hosted by Harding and Sloan and similarly analyzes pop music in a more academic style.
+The title of both the book and podcast is a play on the debut album by the American composer Wendy Carlos Switched-On Bach.
 In an interview with The Wall Street Journal, Harding and Sloan revealed they decided to write the book because "the book allows us to think about the things we’ve learned and put them in historical context" and because listeners wanted a "comprehensive guide to how to listen more thoughtfully."

-Overview
+Chapters

 The book contains 16 chapters.
 Each chapter focuses on a pop song from the previous twenty years and uses it to explain a specific musical concept.
 For example, "Oops!...
 I Did It Again" by Britney Spears is used to explain counterpoint and "Paper Planes" by M.I.A. is used to highlight the historical and legal aspects of sampling.
 "Call Me Maybe" by Carly Rae Jepsen and "Get Enough" by Paul McCartney are also analyzed in the introduction and conclusion, respectively, without an associated musical concept.